Erie County, Ohio

-Erie County is a county located in the northern portion of the U.S. state of Ohio.
+Erie County is a county in the northern portion of the U.S. state of Ohio.
 As of the 2020 census, the population was 75,622.
 Its county seat and largest city is Sandusky.
 The county is named for the Erie tribe, whose name was their word for "wildcat".
 It was formed in 1838 from the northern third of Huron County and a portion of Sandusky County.

-Erie County comprises the Sandusky, OH Micropolitan Statistical Area, which is also included in the Cleveland-Akron-Canton, OH Combined Statistical Area.
+Erie County is included in the Sandusky, OH Metropolitan Statistical Area, which is also included in the Cleveland-Akron-Canton, OH Combined Statistical Area.

 History

 Erie County was created in 1838 from a portion of Huron County.
 A few subsequent changes to Erie County's boundaries occurred shortly after its initial formation.